Phan Bội Châu: After Đông-Du

 In 1909, after being deported from Japan, Phan went to Hong Kong with Cường Để.
 There, he made plans to raise money and bring to Thailand the Vietnamese students who had studied in Japan, but had now been dispersed.
 He had previously had the foresight to establish a base in Thailand.

 But instead he received news of an armed uprising in Vietnam, led by Hoàng Hoa Thám (Đề Hoàng Yên-Thế).
 So he assembled his comrades in Hong Kong, and sent two people to Japan to buy 500 of the Arisaka Type 30 rifles.
 But after buying the weapons to support the uprising with, they could not afford to hire a ship to smuggle the rifles into Vietnam.
 So, in July, Phan went to Thailand to ask their government to help with the smuggling.
-The foreign minister refused, since it would be a major diplomatic incident with France if it leaked out.
+The foreign minister refused, as such direct support would spark a major diplomatic incident with France were it to leak.
 So he had to return to Hong Kong and wait for the money needed for smuggling.
 The money never arrived, and news arrived that his fundraising organizer - Đặng Thái Thân, also known by courtesy name Ngư Hải - was dead, and that the uprising was going badly.
 Phan donated 480 of the rifles to the forces of Sun Yat-sen. He then tried to smuggle the remaining 20 of the rifles via Thailand, disguised as first-class luggage.
 This attempt failed.
-He spent the first half of 1910 begging on the street, selling his books, and spending all his money getting drunk at the pub.
+He spent the first half of 1910 begging on the street, selling his books, and spending most of his money on alcohol.
 This went on until he met an elderly woman, Chu Bá Linh (Chu sư-thái), who took the entire movement into her house.
 Funds arrived and he planned to move to Thailand.
-He arrived in Thailand in November 1910, and all his students and followers who could, took up farming there.
+He arrived in Thailand in November 1910, and all his students and followers who could follow him took up farming there.

 Vietnam Restoration League

-The Wuchang Uprising occurred in China on 10 October 1911.
-It quickly spread and declared itself the Republic of China.
+The Wuchang Uprising occurred in China on 10 October 1911; it quickly spread and declared itself the Republic of China.
 This greatly inspired Phan, since he had many friends among the Chinese revolutionaries.
 Phan thought this new regime would fix all that was wrong with the old China, and unite with Japan to defeat the Europeans and build a strong Asia.
 Leaving the farm in the hands of his comrades, he went to China to visit his friends there.